What is Business Process Testing (BPT)? – Example

 2. Allow QA and testing teams to start the test design process much earlier i.e.; during system design or so

-4. Enables QA teams to use a combined package of test assets that were created adhering to the best practices, thus making test automation better.
+4. Enables QA teams to use a combined package of test assets that were created adhering to best practices, thus making test automation better.

 5. Increases productivity of SMEs and QA Engineers